benzmuircroft/hyperdown/README.md

 ✅ Events always fully work! (both server/user can go offline or be offline then come back later or be here now)

-✅ Impliment queues for both addEvent
+✅ Impliment queues for addEvent

-🔳 Impliment queues for both consumedEvents ?
+🔳 Impliment queues for consumedEvents ?

 🔳 Could I queue dealing with events and sending results ?